ripl-org/sirad-example/README.md

 * `import_dt` is a timestamp for when the raw data were processed.
 * All PII fields (SSN, first/last, DOB) have been removed from the research database.

-The results are organized in the following directory structure:
-* `raw/`: the simulated raw data files
-* `build/processed`: processed data files (organized by `data`, `pii`, and `link`)
-* `build/db`: the staging databases for the processed files
-* `build/research_v1.db`: the final research database

-In a real-world application, only the `research_v1.db` database would be accessible to researchers.
-The `raw`, `processed`, and `db` directories should be stored in a restricted location that is inaccessible to any individual researcher, for example by using encryption with a multi-party key or passphrase, auditing, real-time alerting, and/or other appropriate security controls that ensure an individual researcher cannot access build files that contain PII.
+In a real-world application, only the `build/research/Example_V1` directory would be accessible to researchers.
+The data, PII, and link directories from the processing step above should be stored in a restricted location that is inaccessible to any individual researcher, for example by using encryption with a multi-party key or passphrase, auditing, real-time alerting, and/or other appropriate security controls that ensure an individual researcher cannot access build files that contain PII.

-## Example analysis
+### Step 4: Example analysis

+Command: `python scatterplot.py`

-`scatterplot.py` demonstrates an analysis that uses the `sirad_id` to anonymously join records about individuals.
-It selects adjusted gross income from the `tax` table joined to the corresponding credit score from the `credit_scores` table, then generates this scatter plot:
+This step demonstrates an analysis that uses the `sirad_id` to anonymously join records about individuals.
+It selects adjusted gross income from the `tax` table joined to the corresponding credit score from the `credit_scores` table, then generates this scatter plot (`scatterplot.png`):

 ![scatterplot](scatterplot.png)